 The plot of Casa Serena lies in the vicinity of Altea, not far from El Templo de Verano – another project that we designed.
 The rocky coastline is cut by many capes and peninsulas that have been long inhabited.

 The house is sited on the place of an old mansion, taking over its name and all the main features of the topography.
-The existing landscape underwent but a few changes.
+The existing landscape underwent just a few changes.
 The plot descends the sloping terrain as a cascade of terraces.
 The main entrance with a parking lot is located on the upper level followed by a terrace with a succulent plant.

 The lower part of the house makes use of the local vocabulary of stone retaining walls, creating a solid volume with small openings of the windows.
 The stone pedestal is topped by a lightweight open pavilion.
 The volumes are rotated against each other.